 6. Take some silly pictures and post them to Kids of the Wild’s Facebook page

-These don’t even require a garden, you can stand them on the doorstep if you’re short on outdoor space but make sure to water them regularly if they don’t get much rain.
+No garden needed, you can stand them on the doorstep if you’re short on outdoor space!
+Just make sure to water them regularly if they don’t get much rain.